robert-luoqing/flutter_list_view/README.md

 ## Flutter List View

-I don't like official list view.
-There are some features don't provide and jumpTo performance is not good.
-I rewrite the list supported these features in [Features] sections
+Enhance list view to support scroll to index, jump to index, header sticky, enable without scroll when insert data on top and turn performance to reused items.

 ## Features

-1. Support jump to index
+1. Support the list view to jump to and scroll to index.
-   Jump to index is not support in listview.
-But it is useful function
-2. Support keep position
+2. Support for inserting data without scrolling
-   If some data insert before other items, It will scroll down.
-Some chat software may want to keep the position not scroll down when new message coming.
-3. Support show top in reverse mode if the data can't fill full viewport.
+3. Support for show top in reverse mode if the data can't fill the full viewport.
-4. Support header sticky
+4. Support sticky header.
-5. Support integrate pull_to_refresh
+5. Support integrated pull_to_refresh
-6. Support scroll to specify index when initialize data
+6. When initializing data, allow for scrolling to specify an index.
-7. Performance
-   When listview jump to somewhere, The items which layout before the position will always loaded.
-It is not realy lazy loading.
+7. To save performance, flutter list_view always reuses the rendered item.
+8. Support to keep specifying items without reusing and disposing of them once the item is created.

 ## Screen
 |  |  |